- Jeffrey Lazarus (ISGlobal)

 The objective of this study is to eliminate hepatitis C virus (HCV) in the autonomous community of the Balearic Islands using the micro-elimination approach.
 The project aims to reach patients with a history of drug use who are treated in the different governmental and non-governmental addiction service centres, a mobile methadone unit, or are in prison, in order to test and link people who use drugs to HCV care.

-This project is led by the ISGlobal Health Systems Research group with Dr Àngels Vilella (Department of Gastroenterology, Hospital Universitari Son Llàtzer) and Dr Maria Buti (Hospital Vall d'Hebron) in collaboration with Hospital Universitari Son Espases, Hospital Comarcal d'Inca, Hospital Comarcal de Manacor (Mallorca), Hospital General Mateu Orfila (Menorca), and Hospital Can Misses (Ibiza), and is funded through the competitive research call HCV STAT, by Gilead Sciences.
+This project is led by the ISGlobal Health Systems Research group in collaboration with Hospital Universitari Son Llàtzer, Hospital Universitari Son Espases, Hospital Comarcal d’Inca, Hospital Comarcal de Manacor (Mallorca), Hospital General Mateu Orfila (Menorca), Hospital Can Misses (Ibiza), Hospital Vall d’Hebron (Barcelona) and is funded through the competitive research call HCV STAT, by Gilead Sciences.

 Other projectsSee Past Projects